Peace and Friendship Treaties: Treaty of 1749

-Anglo-Micmac War (1749–60) and the Treaty of 1752
+Anglo-Mi’kmaq War (1749–60) and the Treaty of 1752

-Hostilities between the Mi’kmaq and the British during the late 1740s initiated the first phase of the Anglo-Micmac War (1749–60).
+Hostilities between the Mi’kmaq and the British during the late 1740s initiated the first phase of the Anglo-Mi’kmaq War (1749–60).
 Supported by Acadian and French militiamen, Mi’kmaq fighters carried out military strikes against the British, which would add on to the larger French and Indian War (1754–63).

 On 22 November 1752, fighting momentarily ceased for the signing of a treaty at Halifax by Chief Jean-Baptiste Cope of the Shubenacadie (Sipekne’katik) Mi’kmaq, and Governor of Nova Scotia Peregrine Hopson.
 (In 2002, the Sipekne’katik First Nation erected a monument in honour of Cope and the signing of the 1752 treaty.)
 The Treaty was renounced six months after it was signed.

 In 1755, the Mi'kmaq and their French allies conducted the Northeastern Coast Campaign in Maine.
 They extended this campaign into Nova Scotia, attacking colonists during the 1756 raids on Lunenburg.
-The Anglo-Micmac War thus resumed when members of the Wabanaki Confederacy sided with France against Britain in the Seven Years War (1756–63).
+The Anglo-Mi’kmaq War thus resumed when members of the Wabanaki Confederacy sided with France against Britain in the Seven Years War (1756–63), the global conflict of which the French and Indian War was the part in North America.

-Following the British capture of Louisbourg in 1758, Quebec in 1759, and Montreal in 1760, French imperial power was destroyed in North America.
-There were 300 Mi’kmaq fighters in the region compared to many more British regulars and rangers.
-After the defeat of the French, the Mi'kmaq no longer had a source of guns and ammunition to fight or even hunt for food.
+Following the British military successes with capture of Louisbourg in 1758, Quebec in 1759, and Montreal in 1760, French imperial power in North America was destroyed.
+There were just 300 Mi’kmaq fighters in the region compared to many more British regulars and rangers.
+After the defeat of the French, the Mi'kmaq no longer had a source of guns and ammunition to fight or hunt.
 The Mi'kmaq immediately asked the British for guns and ammunition, claiming that "the French always Supplyed [sic] Them with these Things and They expect that we will do the Same."
 According to those at Louisbourg, after the defeat the Mi'kmaq wanted bread and had "no prospect of relief."
-By the spring of 1760, General Jeffery Amherst determined that the Mi'kmaq and Acadians posed no significant threat to British control of the region, and that colonial forces were adequate to meet the defence needs of Nova Scotia.
+By the spring of 1760, General Jeffery Amherst determined that the Mi'kmaq posed no significant threat to British control of the region, and that colonial forces were adequate to meet the defence needs of Nova Scotia.